Temporal Context for Robust Maritime Obstacle Detection: Experiments

 \subsection{Comparison with state of the art}

 We compare WaSR-T with single-frame state-of-the-art segmentation methods (DeepLabV3+~\cite{Chen2018Encoder}, BiSeNet~\cite{Yu2018Bisenet}, RefineNet~\cite{Lin2017RefineNet}, WaSR~\cite{Bovcon2021WaSR}), which scored as top performers on the recent maritime obstacle detection benchmark MODS~\cite{Bovcon2020MODS}, as well as with state-of-the-art segmentation methods that rely on temporal information.
 For the latter we considered the video object segmentation method STM~\cite{Oh2019Video} and a recent video semantic segmentation method TMANet~\cite{Wang2021Temporal}, which use memory attention to encode the temporal information from past frames.
-Since a relatively simple backbone is used in the original STM, we extended it to the same backbone and decoder architecture as used in WaSR~\cite{Bovcon2021WaSR}.
+We use our implementation of STM, which is based on the WaSR network and extends it with the memory attention mechanism of STM~\cite{Bovcon2021WaSR}.

 Results in Table~\ref{tab:sota} show that multi-frame methods outperform the single-frame networks in detection precision (particularly within the danger zone), and except from TMANet, preserve a high recall.
 WaSR-T outperforms the original WaSR by 1.8 points in precision and 0.9 points in the overall F1, while substantially outperforming it within the danger zone resulting in a 6.0 points F1 score improvement.
-This is primarily due to reduction of false positives (see Figures \ref{fig:cmp_mods} and \ref{fig:cmp_davimar}), which is reflected in a 10.5 point improvement of the Pr score within the danger zone. \mbox{WaSR-T} also outperforms the temporal state-of-the-art networks especially inside the danger zone, resulting in approximately 2 points performance improvement of danger-zone F1 score.
+This is primarily due to reduction of false positives (see Figures \ref{fig:cmp_mods} and \ref{fig:cmp_davimar}), which is reflected in a 10.5 point improvement of the Pr score within the danger zone.
+Importantly, the increase in precision does not come at a cost in recall, which remains almost identical to the single-frame counterpart. \mbox{WaSR-T} also outperforms the temporal state-of-the-art networks especially inside the danger zone, resulting in approximately 2 points performance improvement of danger-zone F1 score.

 In terms of speed, the new temporal module does not substantially increase the computation.
 The original WaSR runs at 15 FPS, while WaSR-T runs at approximately 10 FPS, which matches the sequence acquisition framerate.